Homogeneous Sobolev and Besov spaces on special Lipschitz domains and their traces

-The goal of this paper is to give a proof of the usual trace theorem for scalar-valued homogeneous Sobolev and Besov spaces on special Lipschitz domains.
+\textbf{The second main goal of this paper} is to give a proof of the expected trace estimates for scalar-valued homogeneous Sobolev and Besov spaces on special Lipschitz domains with optimal range of regularity:

 In order to prove the homogeneous version of Theorem \ref{thm:genericinhomTrace}, we aim to follow the strategy exhibited in \cite{Ding1996}, and initially described in \cite{Costabel1988}.
+Costabel and Ding gave a very simple proof for the boundedness of the trace operator

-However, the use of the Fourier transform and the overall strategy restrict everything to the case of inhomogeneous $\mathrm{L}^2$-based Sobolev spaces.
-The idea we present here is to use the global-in-time $\dot{\mathrm{H}}^{s,p}(\mathrm{L}^p)$-maximal regularity for the Poisson semigroup on $\mathbb{R}^{n-1}$ and interpolation theory to replace the use of $\mathrm{L}^2$ techniques.
+when $\Omega$ is a special or a bounded Lipschitz domain.
+In order to obtain such a result, they used function spaces with anisotropic regularity.
+However, the use of the Fourier transform, and the overall strategy restrict everything to the case of inhomogeneous and $\mathrm{L}^2$-based Sobolev spaces.
+The idea we present here is to use the global-in-time $\dot{\mathrm{H}}^{\alpha,p}(\mathrm{L}^p)$-maximal regularity for the Poisson semigroup on $\mathbb{R}^{n-1}$, allowed by \cite[Theorem~4.7]{Gaudin2023}, and interpolation theory to replace the use of $\mathrm{L}^2$ techniques.